Lemniscate-2525/30_Days_of_ML/Day11_Mall_Customer_Segmentation_KMeans/README.md

 KMeans is a distance-based algorithm.
 It computes Euclidean distance between every point and every centroid at each step.
 If one feature has a range of 0-100 and another has a range of 15-135, the larger-scale feature will dominate the distance computation regardless of its actual predictive signal.

-**StandardScaler** transforms each feature to zero mean and unit variance:
+**StandardScaler** transforms each feature to zero mean and unit variance :

 $$x' = \frac{x - \mu}{\sigma}$$